gantry/docs/pages/01.gantry5/04.tutorials/11.particle-blocks/docs.md

 You can place the block apart from the style sheet or particle block, or have it wrap around these other elements (or parts of them) to apply that JavaScript property to them.
 If you want a JavaScript asset to load just prior to the `</body>` tag of the page, you would exchange `block javascript` with `block javascript_footer`.

-Here's an example of a JavaScript block used a real-world application.
+Here's an example of a JavaScript block used in a real-world application.
 In this case, this is the `analytics.html.twig` file used to create Gantry's **Google Analytics** atom.

 ```twig